Budesonide (budesonide tablet, film coated, extended release) Dailymed

 11 Description

 Budesonide extended-release tablets, for oral administration, contain budesonide, a synthetic corticosteroid, as the active ingredient.
-Budesonide is designated chemically as (RS)-11ß,16α,17,21-Tetrahydroxypregna-1,4-diene-3,20-dionecyclic 16,17-acetal with butyraldehyde.
+Budesonide is designated chemically as (R,S)-11ß,16α,17,21-tetrahydroxypregna-1,4-diene-3,20-dionecyclic-16,17-acetal with butyraldehyde.

-Budesonide, USP is a white or almost white crystalline tasteless, odorless powder that is practically insoluble in water, sparingly soluble in alcohol, and freely soluble in chloroform.
+Budesonide, USP is a white or almost white crystalline odorless powder that is practically insoluble in water, sparingly soluble in alcohol, and freely soluble in chloroform.

 Budesonide, a delayed and extended-release tablet, is coated with a polymer film, which breaks down at or above pH 7.
 The tablet core contains budesonide with polymers that provide for extended release of budesonide.